CFO Wiki

 Gross Margin Targets for SaaS Companies

-TL;DR: Gross margin is the percentage of revenue left after direct costs like hosting, support, and implementation.
+Gross margin is the percentage of revenue left after direct costs like hosting, support, and implementation.
+Gross margin for SaaS refers specifically to the proportion of recurring revenue remaining after subtracting the direct costs of delivering cloud-based software services, and is a critical indicator of profitability, scalability, and operational efficiency in the SaaS industry.
 SaaS companies should target 70-80% gross margin, but most early-stage companies sit at 50-60% because of inefficiencies they’ll eventually eliminate.
 Investors care about gross margin because it determines how much revenue flows to R&D, sales, and profit.
+Gross margin is one of the key financial metrics investors use to assess a SaaS company’s overall financial health and long-term success.
 Low gross margin means you need more revenue to cover operating expenses and reach profitability.
 Track gross margin monthly, understand what drives it, and have a concrete plan to reach 70%+ as you scale.
+Achieving target gross margins is essential for enabling sustainable growth in SaaS businesses.

 Why Gross Margin Determines Valuation

 We talk with founders who celebrate 100% revenue growth but can’t understand why investors seem unimpressed.
-The answer is usually in gross margin.
+The answer is usually in gross margin, and Fractional CFOs can help startups optimize financial strategies to impress investors.

 Revenue growth matters, but gross margin determines how much of that revenue you can reinvest in growth or keep as profit.
-A company with $10M revenue at 80% gross margin has $8M to spend on sales, marketing, R&D, and overhead.
-A company with $10M revenue at 50% gross margin only has $5M.
-Same revenue, completely different economics.
+For example, consider Company A and Company B, each with $10M in revenue generated.
+Company A operates at an 80% gross margin, giving it $8M to spend on sales, marketing, R&D, and overhead.
+Company B, with a 50% gross margin, only has $5M available.
+Same revenue, completely different economics—and Company A will command a higher valuation multiple due to its stronger gross profit.

 Public SaaS companies average 70-75% gross margin.
+The median gross margin is often used as a benchmark for SaaS company performance and valuation.
 That’s the benchmark investors use.
 If you’re at 55% gross margin, they want to see a clear path to 70%+.
 If you can’t articulate how you’ll get there, they assume you won’t and value your business accordingly.

 Gross margin is revenue minus cost of goods sold (COGS), divided by revenue.
-For SaaS, COGS includes direct costs required to deliver your service:
+For SaaS, COGS includes direct costs required to deliver your service, such as delivery costs:

 Hosting and infrastructure: AWS, GCP, Azure costs for running your application.
 Data storage, compute, bandwidth.